-This research question will be answered in the DY18 report.
-The primary data source for research question 7 will be the responses to the qualitative surveys (see Appendix A) completed by the DOH frontline staff.
-The survey response data will be generated using Qualtrics software (Qualtrics, 2015).
+The primary data source for research question 7 was the responses to the qualitative surveys (see Appendix A) completed by the DOH frontline staff.
+The survey response data was generated using Qualtrics software (Qualtrics, 2015).
+Twenty-seven survey responses were received from DOH frontline staff.